Work in Progress

 The only other two references to Charles Henry I have found are both connected to his death.
 First, his Will both ignores and recognises his natural older sister, Harriat.
 Born before her parents were married, she legally did not exist.
 The Will makes no mention of her but the residual fortune of the Earl Mordaunts, however much that was, was passed to the son of Jane Harriot, her daughter and Charles Henry's natural niece, referred to only as "oldest daughter of George Maurice Bisset," but only after her death.

 Second, I am grateful again to Michael Younger, who passed to me a copy of the 'Bath and Cheltenham Gazette' account of his very opulent funeral.
-Strangely to modern readers, there is no list of attending celebrities!
+Strangely to modern readers, there is no list of attending celebrities in that report!
 Perhaps there were none.
 The report states he was buried at Dauntsey, Wiltshire which, according to British History Online, went to the Mordaunt family in 1690.
 Only estates in Wiltshire are mentioned in his Will, an indication perhaps of how much the family fortune had diminished by this time.
+In 2015 I visited the church, now little used, and it was firmly locked.
+It is, in effect, in the back garden (back yard to any American reader) of the manor house.
+The only way he could have had a grand, stately funeral procession would have been to take a long tour of the estate as described in the newspaper report.
 The funeral was followed by an unseemly legal wrangle over the costs and expenses of the funeral which was finally settled out of court.
 The Times newspaper (bottom of the middle column) reported the cost as £2,568!!!!

 - Paulett (assuming the www.ancestry.co.uk transcript is accurate) Mordaunt (12th July 1759 - ?) was christened in Westminster on 2nd August 1759.
 What became of him I have not yet discovered.